 To update the Emulex HBA Manager application CLI and preserve settings, you must install the current core kit as detailed in Section 2.1.1, Installing in Linux without an Existing Emulex HBA Manager Application CLI Kit.
 The .rpm file handles the configuration file update.
-The install script executes an .rpm file update (rpm -U .rpm) to update the installed version of the core kit to the current version.
+The install script executes an .rpm file update (rpm -U \.rpm) to update the installed version of the core kit to the current version.

 NOTE: There is no update path from an HBAnyware 4.x or 3.x core kit to a OneCommand Manager 5.1 or later core kit.
-You must uninstall previous versions of the HBAnyware utility before installing an Emulex HBA Manager application core kit.
-For information on uninstalling older versions of HBAnyware, see Section 2.1.4, Uninstalling Older HBAnyware Kits in Linux.
+In order to install the Emulex HBA Manager core kit, you must upgrade the operating system to one that supports the Emulex HBA Manager core kit, uninstall HBAnyware, and then install the Emulex HBA Manager core kit.